Trending colors & technical trade-offs: A guide for lash business owners

 We believe in positioning our partners for success by being honest about production realities.
 Selling trending colors requires awareness, not just demand chasing.
 To protect your business and maintain high client satisfaction, we recommend the following:

-- Understand the trade-off: Recognize that the softness and unique color of a matte brown lash come with a different structural profile than a standard lash.
+• Understand the trade-off: Recognize that the softness and unique matte color of a matte brown lash come with a different structural profile than a standard lash.

-While the physics of fiber processing cannot be entirely eliminated, we take rigorous steps to ensure our colored lines remain the most reliable on the market.
+While the physics of fiber processing cannot be eliminated, we take rigorous steps to ensure our matte-colored lines remain the most reliable on the market.
 In detail, we have been employing:

-- Controlled bleaching levels: We use the minimum chemical intervention necessary to achieve the desired shade.
+• Controlled color peeling levels: Using the minimum chemical intervention necessary to achieve the desired shade.

-Check out our updates on our exclusive, diverse line of colored lash extensions on Instagram and Pinterest!
+Check out our updates on our exclusive, diverse line of matte-colored lash extensions on Instagram and Pinterest!